-When I first became a mom, I thought I had discovered the holy grail: I could maintain a career from home!
+When I first became a mom, I thought I had discovered the holy grail: I could maintain a career working from home!

 It sounded amazing—like the perfect integration of work + life that I always dreamed about.